cyverse-archive/proboscis/README.md

 # proboscis

 A Clojure utility to initialize the ElasticSearch index for iPlant Collaborative's Data Commons.
+If the index already exists, it will delete the index before initialization.

 ## Usage